Basajaun: Nomenclature

-The creature is called Basajun in the Basque-Navarre valleys as well as the Aragonese Pyrenees, to where the name may have been transmitted (from Basque country), while the creature is called Basajarau, Bonjarau in the Tena Valley and the vales of the cities of Anso and Broto in Aragon, places that preserve Basque toponymy.
+The creature is called Basajun in the Basque-Navarre valleys as well as the Aragonese Pyrenees to where the name may have been transmitted (from Basque country) while the creature is called Basajarau, Bonjarau in the Tena Valley and the vales of the cities of Anso and Broto in Aragon, places that preserve Basque toponymy.
 It is also known as Bosnerau in Aragonese myth.
-Thus the creature also known in the neighboring regions as part of Aragonese mythology.
+Thus the creature is also known in the neighboring regions as part of Aragonese mythology.